zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/data-slct-mnpn/data-slct-mnpn.md

 ### Step 4.4: Drop rows and columns from a data set

 In preparing data for analysis, a typical step is to transform data by dropping some values.
-You can filter out data that are not needed by using the drop, drop_duplicates, and dropna methods.
-Use the oml.drop function to delete a persistent database table.
+You can filter out data that are not needed by using the `drop`, `drop_duplicates`, and `dropna` methods.
+Use the `oml.drop` function to delete a persistent database table.
 Use the del statement to remove an oml.DataFrame proxy object and its associated temporary table.

 **Note:** `del` does not delete a persistent table.